Setting Up Preview Deployments for GitHub Pull Requests

 Preview deployments are often touted as a major selling point of PaaS platforms like Vercel and Netlify — and for good reason.
 They automatically deploy every pull request to a unique, accessible URL before merging, enabling reviewers to test changes in a production-like environment without local setup.

 But here’s the thing: with modern AI tools like Claude Code and GitHub Actions, setting up your own preview deployment system is no longer the daunting task it once was.
+My only manual step was installing the DigitalOcean command-line tool (doctl) — after that, Claude Code did almost all of the setup: writing the GitHub Actions workflows, the deploy and cleanup scripts, the Traefik configuration, and the Dockerfile.
 I managed to get a fully working setup in just 4 hours.
 This guide walks through exactly how to build a robust preview deployment system using GitHub Actions, Docker, and a reverse proxy.

 Core Architecture